sectrean/di-kit/README.md

 )
 ```

-Services registered with `RegisterValue` will not be closed by default.
+Value services are not closed by default since they are not created by the Container.
 Use the `WithCloser` option to call a supported `Close` method.
 Use the `WithCloseFunc` option to specify a custom close function.

 ## Lifetimes